-Our goal is to establish “Jax” as a universal standard for quantification of economic value.
+Our goal is to establish JAX as a universal standard for the quantification of economic value.

-Jax.Network introduces a novel approach for solving the scalability problem in blockchain networks based on a specific reward function, sharding, merged mining and a decentralised value transfer ecosystem.
+The first sharded PoW network.
+Jax.Network introduces a novel approach for solving the scalability problem in blockchain networks based on a specific reward function, sharding, merged mining, and a decentralized value transfer ecosystem.

-Technologically BTC and ETH do not scale, the fact that JAX coin scales allows for mass adoption.
-Also, BTC and ETH are by default deflationary.
-Humans stand to hold deflationary assets and spend stable assets and inflationary assets.
-Since JAX is a stable coin the chances of it being mass adopted are higher.
+Technologically BTC and ETH have been proved difficult to scale.
+Anchoring Jax.Network to Bitcoin allows the latter to scale in a more sustainable way than Lightning and to have a network for daily payments with the same security level as Bitcoin.
+Besides all that, BTC is by default deflationary.
+People stand to hold deflationary assets and spend stable assets and inflationary assets.
+Since JAX is stable in value, which is measured in the cost of computing power, the chances of it being mass adopted are higher.

-Jax.Network is an open-source platform and is published on GitLab, so anyone can contribute to and use it.
+Jax.Network is an open-source platform that is published on GitLab, so anyone can make a contribution and use it.

 The easiest way to transact using JAX coins would be to download our wallet application and use it for sending and receiving JAX.

-Existing cryptocurrencies suffer from the following problems: they are deflationary, they cannot scale, they’re not user friendly.
-JAX coin doesn’t have these 3 limitations
+Existing cryptocurrencies suffer from the following problems: they are deflationary, they can’t scale, they’re not user-friendly.
+JAX coin doesn’t have these three limitations.

 You will be able to buy/sell JAX coins through major exchanges after our launch.

-In future you will be able to participate in programs where you can get JAX coins for free.
-We might set up a promotional faucet during the early stages of the network to give away some of our JAX coins for FREE.
+In the future, you will be able to participate in programs where you can get JAX coins for free.
+We may set up a promotional faucet during the early stages of the network to give away some of our JAX coins for free.
 Follow our news and announcements.

-If you decide to hold an asset in our network, you should hold “JAXNET” instead.
+If you decide to hold an asset in our network, you should hold JAXNET coins or Bitcoins instead.
 You shouldn’t hold JAX coins.
-JAX coins is a consumption currency and holding them does not provide any financial benefits.
-Hence, it will be wise to utilise JAX coins only for consumption purposes.
+JAX is a transactional coin and holding it does not provide any financial benefits.
+Hence, it will be wise to utilize JAX coins only for consumption purposes.

-The core protocol should require an intermediate level of expertise to use the network, however, we will facilitate the creation of different user-friendly solutions in our ecosystem such as light wallets, physical cards and mobile-tap applications etc., which will help average users and newbies to use our network with little to no understanding of core technology.
+The core protocol requires an intermediate level of expertise to use the network, however, we will facilitate the creation of different user-friendly solutions in our ecosystem such as light wallets, physical cards, mobile-tap applications, etc. They will help non-technical users and newbies to use our network without the need to understand our core technology.

-You can invest by participation in JAX.Net’s IEO which will finance our company.
-In return, you will get a certain quantity of beacon chain asset coins which could shoot up in value over and above 1000x in the next 2-3 years if our technology reaches mass adoption.
+You can invest by participating in Jax.Network’s private sale which will finance our company.
+In return, you will get a certain quantity of beacon chain asset coins which could shoot up in value when our technology reaches mass adoption.

 Yes, as long as you have liquidity in the network, you can join a transfer hub and stake your coins to facilitate transfers and earn transfer fees.